Assets and Liabilities for Kids: The Money Lesson That Changed Their Thinking

 • one for gifting

-• one for the liability — the motorbike
+• one for the liability — his future motorbike

 • one for buying assets

-This simple jar system helped turn an ordinary childhood purchase into a meaningful financial education for kids lesson.
+The simple jar system turned an ordinary childhood purchase into a meaningful financial education experience.

 You can read more about Flynn’s early enterprise journey in Honey Pot of Gold.